What is ReGAME?

 Used in combination, these pillars will teach students about the nature and process of conducting scientific research (research as a domain).

-ReGAME trajectories will bridge extreme citizen science and core curriculum to enhance 21st century learning.
+ReGAME trajectories will bridge co-created Citizen science and core curriculum to enhance 21st century learning.

 ReGAME and Inquiry Based Science Education